muratk3n/thirdwave/en/README.md

 # Tweets

-AT was the PM of left Syriza during Greek-EU debt crisis negotiations.
+AT was the PM of left Syriza during Greece-EU debt crisis negotiations.

 A. Tsipras: "Vaccines are a public good, not a corporate product..
 Europe should focus on acquiring patents and production licenses, not just